-During the first quarter of 2023, Sigma took steps to further strengthen both its Board and management, which are summarized below.
+During the first three quarters of 2023, Sigma took steps to further strengthen both its Board and management, which are summarized below.

-- On January 23, 2023, Ana Cabral-Gardner was appointed to remain as CEO and Co-Chairperson of the Board and Felipe Peres as Senior Financial Advisor to the Company. - On June 30, 2023, Sigma held its Annual and Special Meeting of Shareholders where the shareholders of the Company approved the appointment of Bechara S. Azar, Cesar Chicayban, Lucas Melo and Alexandre Rodrigues as Independent Directors of the Board as well as the reappointment of Ana Cabral-Gardner as a Director and Chairperson of the Board and Marcelo Paiva as a Director of the of the Board.
-The previous independent Directors of the Company, including Gary Litwack, Frederico Marques and Dana M. Perlman, did not stand for reelection to the Board. - On July 28, 2023, the Company changed its Chief Financial Officer ("CFO").
-Caio Araujo, who was hired on June 26, 2023 as Chief Controls Officer ("CCO") replaced the former CFO, and the Senior Financial Controller, Raphael Dias, hired on July 5, 2023, replaced Mr. Araujo as the new CCO. - The Company's internal committees are as follows: - Audit Committee: comprised of Lucas Melo (Chairperson), Cesar Chicayban and Bechara S. Azar, so as to be comprised entirely of independent directors. - Corporate Governance, Nomination and Compensation Committee: comprised of Cesar Chicayban (Chairperson), Lucas Melo and Marcelo Paiva. - ESG Committee: comprised of Alexandre Rodrigues (Chairperson), Ana Cabral-Gardner, Cesar Chicayban and Maria José Salum. - Management Technical Committee: comprised of Ana Cabral-Gardner (Co-Chairperson), Vicente Lobo (Co-Chairperson), Cesar Chicayban, Bechara S. Azar and Marcelo Paiva.
+- On January 23, 2023, Ana Cabral-Gardner was appointed to remain as CEO and Co-Chairperson of the Board and Felipe Peres as Senior Financial Advisor to the Company. - On June 30, 2023, Sigma held its Annual and Special Meeting of Shareholders ("ASM") where the shareholders of the Company approved the appointment of Bechara S. Azar, Cesar Chicayban, Lucas Melo and Alexandre Rodrigues Cabral as Independent Directors of the Board as well as the reappointment of Ana Cabral-Gardner and Marcelo Paiva as a Directors of the Board.
+The first Board of Directors' meeting following the ASM, on July 8, 2023, approved the appointment of Ana Cabral-Gardner and Marcelo Paiva as Co-Chairpersons of the Board.
+The previous independent Directors of the Company, including Gary Litwack, Frederico Marques and Dana M. Perlman, did not stand for reelection to the Board. - On July 28, 2023, the Company changed its CFO.
+Caio Araujo, who was hired on June 26, 2023 as CCO replaced the former CFO, and the Senior Financial Controller, Raphael Dias, hired on July 5, 2023, replaced Mr. Araujo as the new CCO. - On October 6, 2023, the Company announced that it had made changes to its leadership at the Project site.
+Director of Mining, Reinaldo Brandao, Director of Processing, Keith Prentice and Director of Geology &